 Alana Jagt’s dynamic rasp soars over her blend of stormy folk-rock noir that's refreshing yet somehow familiar, it’s the sound of a thousand lonely AM radios one Sunday afternoon but exactly where and when is a mystery.
 Live she performs powerful, vocal-led solo affairs; playful trio shows; and with her six piece twin guitar rock band.

 Born and raised on South Australia’s Iron Triangle, Jagt cut her teeth as a teen playing keys and singing harmonies in her parents’ ramshackle blues band.
 At seventeen she skipped to the capital and established a song-writing outlet as one half of folk-duo Buffalo Boyfriend.
-But the songs quickly outgrew the folk harmony outlet, and with the 2017 release of her solo debut Wilderness, Jagt steadily built a dedicated audience in her own right–one that has followed her from beloved little Adelaide venues like the Grace Emily to performances at Adelaide Guitar Festival, and supporting artists the likes of Mick Thomas, Didirri and Kasey Chambers.
+But the songs quickly outgrew the folk harmony outlet, and with the 2017 release of her solo debut Wilderness, Jagt steadily built a dedicated audience in her own right–one that has followed her from beloved little Adelaide venues like the Grace Emily to performances at Adelaide Guitar Festival, and supporting artists the likes of Abbe May (nationally, 2018) Mick Thomas (nationally, 2019), Didirri and Kasey Chambers.

-Alana's consistent gigging ultimately culminated in touring nationally as support for Abbe May’s ‘Fruit on Vinyl’ tour in late 2018.
-In 2019 Alana released her next single 'Imagining Life' (2019) and has since enjoyed support slots with acts as diverse as Ali Barter, Mojo-Juju,Thelma Plum, Ella Hooper, Henry Wagons and Archie Roach, as well as performing at acclaimed festivals around Australia including Bigsound, Porchland, and Dashville Skyline.
+In early 2019 Alana released her next single 'Imagining Life' and has since enjoyed support slots with acts as diverse as Ali Barter, Mojo-Juju,Thelma Plum, Ella Hooper, Henry Wagons and Archie Roach, as well as performing at acclaimed Australian festivals, including Bigsound, Porchland, and Dashville Skyline.

 ‘If this is the Kool-Aid, I am drinking it’ – Nkechi Anele, Triple J